Eaglecrest High School

 Eaglecrest High School is a public high school located in unincorporated Arapahoe County, Colorado, near the cities of Aurora and Centennial.
 Eaglecrest was the fourth high school to open in the Cherry Creek School District, and it is a member of the 5A Centennial League.
-The school initially opened serving grades 7–10, and subsequently transitioned to a traditional 9–12 high school.
+Initially serving grades 7–10, it later transitioned to a traditional 9–12 high school.

 Academics

-Eaglecrest holds Advanced Placement courses for its students.
+Eaglecrest offers Advanced Placement courses for its students.

-Eaglecrest High School is the American Association of School Librarians' 2014 National School Library Program of the Year Award recipient.
+Eaglecrest High School received the American Association of School Librarians' 2014 National School Library Program of the Year Award.

 Demographics

-The demographic breakdown of the 2,822 students enrolled in 2017–18 was:
+The demographic breakdown of the 3,093 students enrolled in 2022-23 was: